 Tools of the trade:

-* Axure, a desktop-based application to build static wireframes, interactive prototypes, with rich features but steep learning curve for new-comers.
+* Axure, a desktop-based application to build static wireframes, interactive prototypes, with rich features but a steep learning curve for newcomers.

 * Justinmind, an authoring tool for web and mobile app prototypes, requiring design experience and outputting high-fidelity wireframes.